 III. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their Scholarship application,

-IV. is enrolled full-time and accepts an alternative scholarship, administered by the University of Sydney, valued at $6,000 or more per annum for the same purpose as this Scholarship,
+IV. accepts an alternative scholarship, administered by the University of Sydney, valued at $8,000 per annum or more for the same purpose as this Scholarship,